3 min read

 I’ve seen too many companies where what they considered a “blameless culture” resulted in the deterioration of their product’s quality and culture.

 The blamelessness is twisted here.
 From a noble idea to a mere excuse used to avoid difficult conversations.
 Instead of fostering openness and growth, it becomes the perfect excuse to sweep problems under the rug and avoid tough conversations altogether.
 As a result, there is no accountability.
-And lack of accountability is one of the most dangerous dysfunctions in the team.
+Lack of accountability is one of the most dangerous dysfunctions in the team.

 Accountability is the key

 Difficult topics are being pushed aside, buried under the pile of other priorities.
-People get used to the lack of quality, standards are being loosened up, the broken window theory kicks in, and issues proliferate.
+People get used to the lack of quality, standards are being loosened up, the broken windows theory kicks in, and issues proliferate.
 After all, if others are not paying attention to their bugs, why should I?
 Especially when deadlines are pushing.

 At the same time, people in the teams get frustrated.
 They see the quality declining.
 They struggle with incidents and technical debt.
 With bugs.
 They raise the issues but are dismissed as “blaming others”.
 So they start complaining in secret.
 Seeing another broken build, another bug, they put the blame on people who, in their opinion, are not doing a good job.